Team Reaume: Truck No. 33 history

 In 2022, Jason White ran the 33 truck in the NextEra Energy 250, finishing twentieth after a late crash with Kris Wright.
 Loris Hezemans would make his truck debut at Las Vegas.
 Chase Janes would drive at Martinsville.
 Mike Marlar would make a cameo appearance at Bristol Dirt.
 Mason Maggio would debut at Gateway.
 Jade Buford would race at Sonoma.
 Brayton Laster in for Knoxville.
 Japanese Kenko Miura would appear in Mid-Ohio.

 In 2023, Mason Massey was scheduled to run the full NASCAR Craftsman Truck Series in the No. 33 Ford F-150, On April 1, at Texas Motor Speedway in the SpeedyCash.com 250, Massey had his best career Truck Series finish of eleventh place.
 He left the team seven races into the season.
 Multiple drivers such as Mason Maggio, Josh Reaume, Chase Janes, Derek Lemke, Memphis Villarreal, and Keith McGee filled up the rest of the schedule.

 In 2024, it was announced that Lawless Alan would drive the No. 33 Ford full-time.
 At Talladega, Alan would put up a strong race, running towards the front and even contending for the win.
 Alan would received his best career finish with a 5th-place run.

 On October 22, 2024, it was announced that Frankie Muniz would drive the No. 33 full-time for the 2025 season, replacing Lawless Alan.
 Prior to the race at Darlington, Muniz was injured in a fall from a ladder, sidelining him from the truck.
 Mason Maggio moved from the No. 22 to the No. 33 for the race.
 Maggio would also compete at Bristol, while Tyler Tomassi would drive the truck at New Hampshire.

+On December 8, 2025, it was announced that Muniz will return to drive the No. 33 truck full-time for the 2026 season.
+Due to scheduling conflict, Muniz would miss the race at Watkins Glen.
+As the result, he would be replaced by Stephen Mallozzi.
+At New Hampshire, he would give up his seat for his teammate Luke Baldwin, who failed to qualify for the race.
+Muniz would miss the race Kansas due to another scheduling conflict.
+As the result, team owner Josh Reaume took over the driving duty.